From student nurses to retired nurses, there is a community of people waiting for you!

 -

-This new classification of degrees excludes NURSING in the classification of a ‘professional degree’
+This new classification of degrees excludes many health professions, including NURSING in the classification of a ‘professional degree’

 -

-PT, OT, SW, and many more professional health care careers are excluded from the definition, making them ineligible for the higher loan cap.
+PT, OT, SW, SLP, Audiologists, AT, and many more professional health care careers are excluded from the definition, making them ineligible for the higher loan cap.

 Learn More: Connecticut Response